vahic/dotfiles/README.md

 ### TODO

-- Try loading only required oh-my-zsh files instead of the whole framework
+- Try to find a way to periodically run "phpenv rehash" instead of running it on each startup
 - Add a script to automatically run "antibody update" periodically